-In Southeast Asia, the continued use of pesticides especially in agriculture, some of which are highly toxic and banned elsewhere, is one of the biggest challenges in chemical management.
+The continued use of pesticides especially in agriculture, some of which are highly toxic and banned elsewhere, is one of the biggest challenges in chemical management.
 There is generally a fundamental lack of information on chemical use and distribution in the region and chemicals are often being dumped with little information or awareness of when and how to dispose of them in an environmentally sound manner.
-The biggest challenge for Southeast Asia in terms of chemicals management is the intensive use of, along with insufficient control over, pesticides in the agricultural sector.
+The biggest challenge for ASEAN in terms of chemical management is the intensive use of, along with insufficient control over, pesticides in the agricultural sector.
 These chemicals are over-used and their residues are restricted and even prohibited for transboundary movements under several multilateral environmental agreements (MEAs), requiring a number of Southeast Asian countries who are parties to refuse those imports.
-Some other chemicals, such as asbestos which are carcinogenic, despite being banned in other regions, are still being utilised in some Southeast Asian countries.
+Some other chemicals, such as asbestos which are carcinogenic, despite being banned in other regions, are still being utilised in some ASEAN Member States.
 According to the WHO, asbestos is one of the ten priority chemicals of high concern.
-Southeast Asian countries are still challenged by the inadequate legislative and institutional infrastructures and the lack of capacities and capabilities to environmentally sound manage those chemical waste.
+ASEAN Member States are still challenged by inadequate legislative and institutional infrastructures and the lack of capacities and capabilities to environmentally sound manage those chemical waste.

 The ASEAN Working Group on Chemicals and Waste (AWGCW) was established in 2015 following a decision by the ASEAN Senior Officials on the Environment (ASOEN) to change the name and functions of the former ASEAN Working Group on Multilateral Environmental Agreements (AWGMEA).
 The new Working Group’s primary purpose is to strengthen regional cooperation on chemicals and waste management including the implementation of chemicals and waste-related multilateral environmental agreements, such as the Basel, Rotterdam, and Stockholm (BRS) Conventions, the Minamata Convention, the Montreal Protocol, as well as other internationally agreed-upon systems, such as the Globally Harmonised System of Classification and Labelling of Chemicals (GHS), the 2020 Goal of Strategic Approach to International Chemicals Management (SAICM) and the UN 2030 Sustainable Development Goals.

-ASEAN Strategic Plan on Environment Provides a forward-looking plan to promote cooperation and joint actions across ASEAN countries that would allow for environmentally sound chemicals and wastes management.
+ASEAN Strategic Plan on Environment provides a forward-looking plan to promote cooperation and joint actions across the ASEAN Member States that would allow for environmentally sound chemicals and waste management.
 Efforts under this Strategic Priority will focus on seven programmatic areas: (i) management of hazardous waste and other waste defined under the Basel Convention, (ii) cooperation on transboundary movements of [hazardous] chemical and hazardous waste, (iii) sound chemicals management, (iv) environmentally sound management technologies (est) towards green industries, (v) ASEAN presence in the global community; (vi) chemicals and hazardous wastes accident prevention, preparedness and emergency responses, and (vii) remediation of contaminated sites from chemicals and hazardous wastes.

 Regional cooperation among ASEAN Member States in promoting capacity building, sharing experiences and best practices, and acting collectively to implement the MEAs have helped countries to build confidence and synergise their efforts to contribute effectively to addressing global environmental issues.
 These activities are carried out under the purview of the previous AWGMEA.